iheartradio/kanaloa/docs/src/main/tut/docs/theories.md

 Fig 8.
 Positive traffic oversataturation with Kanaloa - concurrency throttle {: .caption .center}

-The *utlized* metric in the upper chart is the concurrent requests the service is handling.
+The *utilized* metric in the upper chart is the concurrent requests the service is handling.
 When the incoming traffic ramps up, this number slowly increases as well, but when the traffic oversaturation happens at around 16:14, it quickly reaches the maximum cap Kanaloa is configured to allow, which is 60.
 This means that out of all the concurrent requests Kanaloa received at that moment, 60 go into the service.
 The time they spent in the service is indicated in the lower chart titled as "Process Time".
-As indicated in the chart, as traffic oversaturation happes, the procss time quickly increases alone with the number of concurrent requests in service.
+As indicated in the chart, as traffic oversaturation happens, the process time quickly increases alone with the number of concurrent requests in service.
 Thanks to the cap kanaloa imposes on concurrent requests, the process time also caps at 300ms.

-As mentioned previously, Kanaloa's conccurrent throtle is adaptive.
+As mentioned previously, Kanaloa's concurrency throttle is adaptive.
 The mock service can handle 20 concurrent requests in parallel, sending more requests to it will only have them sitting in a queue waiting and causes some contention.
 Kanaloa monitors the performance, i.e. throughput and process time, and gradually managed to set the throttle at around 20 concurrent requests - exactly the number the mock service can handle in parallel.
 This results in the process time shrinking to 100ms which is close to before traffic oversaturation.

-Now that the requests going into the services is capped, the exccessive requests go into a queue inside Kanaloa.
+Now that the requests going into the services is capped, the excessive requests go into a queue inside Kanaloa.
 See blow:

 ![kanaloa_response_num](../img/Positive_Grafana_queue_wait.png){: .center-image}

 Fig 9.
 Positive traffic oversataturation with Kanaloa - kanaloa queue {: .caption .center}

-When the traffic oversaturation happens at around 16:14, kanaloa first enters burst mode - all the excessive requets go into the queue; with roughly 700 requests in the queue (as seen in the "Queue Length" chart), the wait time, defined as the time requests stay in this queue before they can be sent to the service, reaches 3-4 seconds as well.
+When the traffic oversaturation happens at around 16:14, kanaloa first enters burst mode - all the excessive requests go into the queue; with roughly 700 requests in the queue (as seen in the "Queue Length" chart), the wait time, defined as the time requests stay in this queue before they can be sent to the service, reaches 3-4 seconds as well.
 This is the main part of the initial latency spike we saw in Fig 5.

 Very quickly Kanaloa exits the burst mode and PIE starts to increase the drop rate with which Kanaloa rejects traffic as seen in Fig 7.